sanskarcasm/Data-Science/README.md

 Interactive dashboard for retail sales trends, tracking KPIs such as Sales YTD, regional performance, and category breakdown.
 Revealed a 68% growth trend and helped identify sales-driving products.

 ---

+### 📊 Olist Churn Analysis & BI Dashboard
+**Tools:** Power BI, SQL, DAX, Excel, Kagle
+This repository contains the data, source code, and reporting assets for the Olist customer churn and retention analysis.
+The project leverages cleaned ecommerce datasets to build a comprehensive Power BI dashboard and deliver actionable business insights focusing on customer churn, revenue trends, delivery performance, and product category analysis.

 ## 🛠️ Skills & Technologies